 6. Discrediting Valid Science Just Because

 This violates common sense and is easy to spot.
 People are often straightforward with their denial of the facts.
 Some are proud of their denial.
 Learn to question those who debunk legitimate science.
 History, chemistry, archaeology, and astronomy are superior to mythology and superstition.
-Use sciences, not myth, to confirm the reliability of all data.
+Use sciences, not myths, to confirm the reliability of all data.

 Of all the truth-seekers axioms, this one has the most profound effect on common sense.
 The popular culture dominated by religion systematically trains people to deny science.